13 Tips For Staging A House On A Budget

 In the real estate business, getting your home ready to show is called staging.
 Staging doesn’t have to be as elaborate or expensive as it is on some popular reality television shows.
-In fact, a little elbow grease can go a long way when it comes to selling your home – and selling it quickly.
+In fact, a little elbow grease can go a long way when it comes to selling your house – and selling it quickly.

 2. Deep Clean

-In the NAR profile, real estate agents say the living room is the most important room of the house to stage, followed by the primary bedroom and then the kitchen.
+In the latest National Association of REALTORSⓇ (NAR) profile, real estate agents say the living room is the most important room of the house to stage, followed by the primary bedroom and then the kitchen.
 Staging the living room is a matter of arranging your furniture to suggest the proper focal points and conversational areas.

-Lighting is the unsung hero of interior design.
+Lighting is the unsung hero of interior design as many home buyers are looking for a home that is open and bright.
 Allowing as much natural light in as possible is key, along with making sure your bulbs are all burning brightly at 100 watts.

 6. Consider A Virtual Staging

 Virtual staging allows sellers to use photographic enhancement to show your home in its best light.
 Skilled designers with experience in the graphic arts can virtually transform your home into a showcase for online viewing.
-Buyers can see for themselves what the room looks like after old wallpaper is stripped and the walls are painted a clean white.
+Buyers can see for themselves what the room looks like after old wallpaper is stripped and the walls are painted a clean neutral color.